Hedged vs. Unhedged ETFs : Which Is Better?

 Hedged investments – what are they and who are they good for?

-Hedged investments can be a good option for those looking to generate smaller but steady returns, without exposure to additional risks caused by currency fluctuations.
+A hedged investment has a fund manager who uses strategies that, in theory, should offset impacts caused by currency fluctuations.
 However, the downside is that the fund can’t benefit from any positive changes in currency values.

-For example, if you were invested in US assets via your ETF and the NZ dollar went up (appreciated) against the US dollar, your investment would ostensibly be worth less, because you would receive less in NZD if you were to sell.
-In periods when the NZ dollar is appreciating in value against foreign currencies, such as the US dollar, a hedged ETF will tend to outperform unhedged funds.
+For example, if you were invested in US assets via your ETF and the NZ dollar went up (appreciated) against the US dollar, your investment would ostensibly be worth less, because you would receive less in NZ dollars if you were to sell.

 Unhedged investments – what are they and who are they good for?

 An unhedged investment is one that is fully exposed to the risk of currency fluctuations.
 The fund manager does not generally actively try to offset any dips or rises in the value of your investment caused by changes to currency values.
-As mentioned previously, this has pros and cons.
-You run the risk of your investment decreasing in value, but you can also see your investment increase in value, depending on which way certain currencies move in value.

 Should I buy hedged or unhedged ETFs?